qmacro/qmacro.github.io/src/posts/2023-11-13-tmux-plugin-development-with-a-local-repo.md

 Excellent!

-This is also nicely summarised in [How to use local filesystem remotes with git](https://thehorrors.org.uk/snippets/git-local-filesystem-remotes/) which I found helpful.
+Using local filesystem based remotes is also nicely summarised in [How to use local filesystem remotes with git](https://thehorrors.org.uk/snippets/git-local-filesystem-remotes/) which I found helpful.